aschuler84/MANAi/index.md

 Refer to https://firefox-source-docs.mozilla.org/performance/tools_power_rapl.html
 for details on Mozilla RAPL.

-> ⚠️ Be aware, that MANAi only supports Intel-based Mac systems.
+> ⚠️ Be aware that MANAi only supports Intel-based Mac systems.

 #### Windows Users
 The Windows version utilizes Intel's Power Gadget which needs to be installed before using the plugin.
 You can obtain Intel Power Gadget via the following link https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html.
 After download, run the installer and test run the power gadget app to verify that obtaining energy measurements is available on your system.
+After installing Power Gadget verify that the environment variables `IPG_Dir` and `IPG_Ver` are properly set.

 #### Maven
 MANAi uses _Apache Maven_ for communication between an application under test and the _Intellij_ plugin.
-In order to properly execute a MANAi test run, ensure _Apache Maven_ is installed on your system and properly configured.
+In order to execute a MANAi test run, ensure _Apache Maven_ is installed on your system and properly configured.
 MANAi processes the `M2_HOME` environment variable, so ensure it is set and pointing to a valid maven installation directory.
 The plugin was tested with _Apache Maven 3.8.4_.